Magpie Murders

 Susan Ryeland

-Susan Ryeland consists of two books, and the series is set to expand with the upcoming release of one more book.
+Susan Ryeland consists of three books — considered a complete series.
 The current recommended reading order for the series is provided below.